What's my plan?

 6. Enter a Category name and Description for reviewers (optional).
 This is displayed when hovering over a category name while rating a conversation.

-8. Select how you want to automatically rate the agent.
-For example, if the agent did not offer a demo, and the text does not include “let’s schedule a demo,” the agent receives a negative () score for this category.
+8. Under Then score and Otherwise score, select how you want to automatically rate the agent.
+For example, if the text does not include “let’s schedule a demo,” the agent receives a negative () score for this category.
 Otherwise, you can choose to score them positively () or use "N/A" if unsure.

 9. Click Create category.